 - The 60-day waiting period begins the day a person files for divorce and

-- The 61st day after a divorce petition is filed is the earliest date you can get divorced in Texas.
+- On the 61st day after a divorce petition is filed, the earliest date you can get divorced is in Texas.

 Before You File for Divorce

-It is important that before you file for a divorce in Texas that you determine where you can file for divorce.
+Before you file for a divorce in Texas, you must determine where you can file for divorce.
 If you file in the wrong place, that will only delay your ability to divorce and possibly cause you to have to repeat steps unnecessarily.

 Under Texas Family Code Section 6.301, for a divorce action to be commenced in Texas:

-- One spouse must have been domiciled in Texas for 6 months or more and
+- One spouse must have been domiciled in Texas for six months or more and

 - Be a resident of the county in which the suit is filed for the preceding 90-day period.